quarksuite/legacy/README.md

 ## Summary

-Quarksuite is a tool for front-end developers, designers, and front-end designers that treats core visual elements as data.
+Quarksuite is a tool for developers, designers, and front-end designers that treats core visual elements as data.

 It [adjusts colors](API.md#color-functions).
 It [generates schemes](API.md#scheme-functions).
 It creates [full palettes](API.md#variant-functions).
 And it defines [modular scales](API.md#scale-functions) for content and layout.
 As a bonus, it also provides [operating system font stacks](API.md#typography-functions) to aid rapid prototyping.